For First Horizon Corporation [FHN], Analyst sees a rise to $20. What next?

-First Horizon Corporation [NYSE: FHN] plunged by $0.0 during the normal trading session on Wednesday and reaching a high of $17.3558 during the day while it closed the day at $17.28.
+First Horizon Corporation [NYSE: FHN] surged by $0.05 during the normal trading session on Thursday and reaching a high of $17.48 during the day while it closed the day at $17.33.
 The company report on July 1, 2021 that First Horizon Corporation Announces Departure of Chief Financial Officer William Losch.

 >> 7 Top Picks for the Post-Pandemic Economy <<